Close (2022 film): Production

 On 19 December 2018, it was announced that Lukas Dhont was developing a follow-up feature film to his 2018 Cannes Film Festival award-winning directorial debut Girl.
 Co-writer Angelo Tijssens and producer Dirk Impens were attached to re-team with Dhont for the then-untitled film, with Dhont stating that "It's going to be different but also in the style of Girl", and that "At the centre of it is a queer character."
-In writing the film, Dhont was inspired by psychologist Niobe Way's book, Deep Secrets: Boys’ Friendships and the Crisis of Connection, which documents her study of intimacy among teenage boys.
+In writing the film, Dhont was inspired by psychologist Niobe Way's book, Deep Secrets: Boys' Friendships and the Crisis of Connection, which documents her study of intimacy among teenage boys.
 Dhont named the film after a "close friendship," a recurring term in the book.

 There were no further developments until 23 July 2020, when it was announced that Dhont had set up an open casting call for the two male lead roles, set to be played by amateur actors, with casting scheduled to take place at the end of August.
 In addition, filming was scheduled to start the following summer.
 The casting call was open to speakers of both French and Dutch, and Dhont decided to film it in French after casting.
 On 20 October 2020, it was announced that the film would be titled Close and that international sales agent The Match Factory had joined the project.
 Dhont's brother Michael Dhont was also attached to production.
 On 29 June 2021, the film featured on Eurimages' annual list of co-production financing, with the fund supporting the film with €300,000.

 Principal photography began on 9 July 2021.
 Alongside the start of production, it was also announced that Émilie Dequenne and Léa Drucker were cast in main roles.
 Speaking about the film, Dhont said: "Three years after the overwhelming trip of Girl, it's incredibly good to be back on the set, with this hugely talented cast and crew, especially as this story is close to my heart."

 Release

+Theatrical

-Close had its world premiere in competition for the Palme d'Or at the Cannes Film Festival on 26 May 2022, where it was later awarded the Grand Prix.
-It also played in the Official Competition at the 2022 Sydney Film Festival, where it also won the Sydney Film Prize.
+Close had its world premiere in competition for the Palme d'Or at the Cannes Film Festival on 26 May 2022, where it earned a 10-minute standing ovation and was later awarded the Grand Prix.
+It also played in the Official Competition at the 69th Sydney Film Festival, where it won the Sydney Film Prize.

 The film was released by Diaphana Distribution in France on 1 November 2022 and by Lumière in Benelux on 2 November.
 It was released by A24 in the United States on 27 January 2023, following a limited one-week theatrical run in New York City and Los Angeles on 2 December 2022.

 At Cannes, streaming service Mubi acquired distribution rights for the United Kingdom, Ireland, Latin America, Turkey and India.